Excel will Not Be Your Go-To Enterprise Collaboration Tool in 2020: Here’s What You Should Leave Behind that NoBody in Talking About

 Excel does not let you link data across sheets

-Businesses face a huge challenge when it comes to linking data across two or more Excel sheets.
-Usually, your employees who manually make reports need to switch between two Excel or more sheets like the one which has customer details and the other with customer orders and generally, while in the winding, often the created report is full of errors or the entire process is tardy.
+While it is the most flexbile and widely used enterprise collaboration tool, businesses face a huge challenge when it comes to linking data across two or more Excel sheets.
+Usually, your employees who manually make reports need to switch between two Excel or more sheets like the one which has customer details and the other with customer orders and generally, while in the winding, often the created report is full of errors or the entire team collaboration process is tardy.

 There is no way to track changes or see audit history in Excel